ivop/ramtest2114/README.md

 After booting it'll start testing immediately.
 During the test, the red and green LEDs will blink.
 When it's finished, either the green LED or the red LED stays on, indicating a success or a failure respectively.
+To test another chip, remove the one you just tested from the ZIF socket, place the next one, and pull down the lever.
+Press the reset button on the Nano, and it'll restart the test.

 ### Building the firmware from source